US ready to train and arm new soldiers in case Ukraine changes conscription policies

 AI

-** Ready to Train New Ukrainian Soldiers**
+**US Ready to Train New Ukrainian Soldiers**

-The United States is ready to train new Ukrainian soldiers and provide them with the necessary weapons, if Ukraine changes its mobilization policy.
+The United States is ready to train new Ukrainian soldiers and provide them with the necessary weapons, if Ukraine changes its policy.
 This was announced by US State Department Spokesperson Matthew Miller on December 9.

 However, if Ukraine decides to mobilize more forces, the US and its allies will be ready to train and equip them, Miller added.
-This comes as part of broader wave of statements from senior US officials, amid reports that allies are urging Ukraine to reduce its minimum mobilization age from 25 to 18.
+This comes as part of a broader wave of statements from senior US officials, amid reports that Western allies are urging Ukraine to reduce its minimum mobilization age from 25 to 18.

 **Ukraine Faces “Hard Decisions”**